An Ennola duality for subgroups of groups of Lie type: Ennola duality for exceptional groups

-For $E_6(q)$ and ${}^2\!E_6(q)$, if one takes the simple group, or the triple cover, then there is no longer a distinguishing modulus for the subgroup $\PSL_2(8).3$.
+For $E_6(q)$ and ${}^2\!E_6(q)$, if one takes the simple group, or the triple cover, then there is no longer a defining modulus for the subgroup $\PSL_2(8).3$.
 This is a subgroup of the algebraic group, but whether it lies in the simple group depends not only on the congruence modulo $7$ ($\PSL_2(8)$ embeds in $E_6(q)$ if $q\equiv 1,2,4\bmod 7$), but on the presence of a cube root of $\sqrt{-7}+1$ in $\F_q$.
 Formally (see \cite[Theorem 6.8]{craven2020un}, the group $\PSL_2(8).3$ embeds in the finite simple group $E_6(q)$ if and only if $q\equiv 2\bmod3$, or $q$ is a cube, or $\sqrt{-7}+1$ has a cube root in $\F_q$.
-This latter condition cannot be expressed as a simple congruence modulo some number (to see this notice that the root does not lie in a cyclotomic field), so for simply connected groups, and almost simple subgroups, one has no distinguishing modulus in general.
+This latter condition cannot be expressed as a simple congruence modulo some number (to see this notice that the root does not lie in a cyclotomic field), so for simply connected groups, and almost simple subgroups, one has no defining modulus in general.

-If, however, one uses adjoint versions of $E_6(q)$, so $E_6(q)$ with any diagonal automorphisms added on, then there are distinguishing moduli, and the Lie primitive subgroups for $E_6(q)$ and ${}^2\!E_6(q)$ can be given in one table.
+If, however, one uses adjoint versions of $E_6(q)$, so $E_6(q)$ with any diagonal automorphisms added on, then there are defining moduli, and the Lie primitive subgroups for $E_6(q)$ and ${}^2\!E_6(q)$ can be given in one table.
 The Lie primitive subgroups of ${}^\ep\!E_6(q)$ are in Table \ref{tab:epe6}: notice that we can switch between the two groups simply by replacing $q$ by $-q$.

 We also include a table of the known Lie primitive subgroups of $E_7(q)$, a list from \cite{craven2021un} that is expected to be complete.
 It displays the same behaviour, that replacing $q$ by $-q$ leaves the table invariant.
 We have again used the adjoint version: $\PSU_3(8).6$ and $\PGL_2(19)$ lie in the simple group (if they are in the adjoint group) if and only if $q\equiv \pm 1\bmod 8$.
-Note that all self-dual representations for $\PSU_3(3)$ are definable over $\Z$, so the distinguishing modulus is $1$.
+Note that all self-dual representations for $\PSU_3(3)$ are definable over $\Z$, so the defining modulus is $1$.
 However, for embedding in $E_7(q)$, we need $q\equiv\pm1 \bmod 8$.
+This examples shows that we do need to be careful when considering defining moduli for exceptional groups, even those that are Ennola self-dual.